 Near the end of the day, I took the White Rim Overlook trail.
 I first hiked this trail in 2002.
 It was an excellent day of hiking to conclude this trip.

 • Driving Home

-On the drive home, I stopped to photograph Shiprock Peak, since it was along my route.
+On the drive home, I made a few images un southern Utah, and also stopped to photograph Shiprock Peak, since it was along my route.